mateoescobarm/psl-jira-reporter/README.md

 > Add for every day the work you want, the comment and the time

-> To know which works are available to report please refer to ```jira-works.js``` if your wokr is not there please request the admin to add it
+> To know which works are available to report please refer to ```possible-work.json``` if your work is not there please request the admin to add it